Visionstate (CVE:VIS) Stock Price Down 20% – Here’s What Happened

 Visionstate Corp.
-(CVE:VIS – Get Free Report) shares traded down 20% during trading on Friday .
+(CVE:VIS – Get Free Report) was down 20% on Saturday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-229,000 shares changed hands during mid-day trading, a decline of 20% from the average session volume of 287,879 shares.
+Approximately 446,000 shares were traded during mid-day trading, an increase of 54% from the average daily volume of 289,219 shares.
 The stock had previously closed at C$0.03.

 About Visionstate